TejasSankhla/Hayroo/README.md

 ### Additional

-If while starting client you get this issue
+while starting client sever if you get this issue

 ```
 Error: digital envelope routines::unsupported